It’s Nature’s Version of Recycling

 The stuff we can take at our commercial composting farm is much different than what you can do in your backyard.
 That's because we have really expensive equipment that filters out contaminants, we flip piles at the right time to increase oxygen levels, and we mix it with the right ratio of carbons and nitrogens (plus our soil crew are just general BA's) to get the right nutrient-dense mixture.

-• ALL FOOD: Fruits, Vegetables, Dairy, Bread, Meat, Juice, Soup, Soda, Animal Fat, Bones, Shells, Tea, Egg Shells, Coffee Grounds, aka Everything
+• ALL FOOD: Fruits, Vegetables, Bread, Juice, Soup, Soda, Tea, Egg Shells, Coffee Grounds, and much more!

 • SOILED FIBER: Bathroom Paper Towels, Napkins, Cardboard, Food Paper, Paper, Straws